 Democratic Management Styles

 The democratic management style allows for direct participation in decision-making by the employees and subordinates.
 As implied by the word “democracy”, this is a participatory two-way management style.
 There is more of a delegation of authority and proper leadership skills are critical, and workers may have more of a sense of responsibility, since they are playing a more direct role in decision-making.
 The big drawback with this management style is the ability, training, skills, and general over-all aptitude of knowing how to delegate individuals to perform the tasks required of them.
 Obviously someone who is computer-illiterate (although rare in the 21st century!) cannot be delegated a computer programming or systems analysis job-task.
-Those who are interested in management styles might consider coursework from a leadership masters degree program at an accredited university, for example St Joseph University Online.
+Those who are interested in management styles might consider coursework from a leadership masters degree program at an accredited university, for example Online masters of public administration.

 As stated previously, there is sub- or even alternative-category management styles.
 Management flow charts can distinguish between democratic and permissive management styles.
 The participative style may take input from subordinates, but ultimately managerial decision making is that of the managers.
 Changes of policy are more appropriate with this management style.
 The laissez-faire manager sets the tasks, and allows workers complete freedom to complete the task.
 Confrontations and conflicts work well with this management style.
 There is even Management By Walking Around (MBWA), where managers simply gather information as proactive listeners.
 Each of the management styles can be adopted or combined to fit the business or management environment the individual works in.